Menu

 Check out the NEW AP LITTLE LENDING LIBRARY

-The new library is located in front of the Water Department.
-It is now FULLY stocked, and we also have a section now for puzzles and children's books, of which we still need donations.
-Please come and take a book when you bring a book.
-Please only bring books in good condition.
+The new library is located in front of the AP Water Department.
+It is now FULLY stocked, and we also have a section now for puzzles and children's books.
+Please feel free to use this valuable resource and take a book, then return it or replace it with another to ensure the library remains stocked.

 Meet the APSTA Board of Directors